 Consuming excessive caffeine or nicotine

 Intake of drugs not prescribed by a doctor

 Panic attacks are often associated with physical symptoms such as shaking, a feeling your heart is pounding or racing, sweating, chest pain, shortness of breath, a feeling of choking, nausea, cramping, diarrhea, dizziness, an out-of-body sensation (a feeling of being apart from oneself), tingling in the hands, chills or hot flashes and headache.
 A person may also have an extreme fear of losing control, going crazy or dying during a panic attack.
-It is very rare for a person to have all of these symptoms at once, although the presence of at least 4 symptoms strongly suggests the diagnosis of panic disorder.
+It is sporadic for a person to have all of these symptoms at once, although at least 4 symptoms strongly suggest panic disorder diagnosis.

 Treatment options to cure panic attack include:

-Through Eye Movement Desensitization and Reprocessing (EMDR), you are able to unblock emotions that were linked to the traumatic event underlying the initial panic memory.
+Through Eye Movement Desensitization and Reprocessing (EMDR), you can unblock emotions linked to the traumatic event underlying the initial panic memory.
 It is used as a primary treatment to treat panic attacks.
-EMDR helps you to reprocess the event and gain a new perspective about the initial event thus improving your self-esteem.
+EMDR helps you reprocess the event and gain a new perspective about the initial event, thus improving your self-esteem.

-At Gary J. Meiers, Ph.D., Jo Ann Hammond-Meiers, Ph.D. and Associates Ltd. in Edmonton, we help our clients deal with panic attacks in Edmonton through compassionate, professional care.
+At Gary J. Meiers, Ph.D, Jo Ann Hammond-Meiers, Ph.D. and Associates Ltd. in Edmonton, we help our clients deal with Edmonton's panic attacks through compassionate, professional care.
 Call our office to schedule an appointment with our registered psychologists.